Bill

 Bill Summary

-As enacted, requires a law enforcement officer to cause to be administered by a qualified practitioner at a hospital a blood or urine test on a person for the presence of a psychotropic drug if such officer has probable cause to believe that the person committed a mass shooting; directs the health science center to study the drug interactions between any drugs found in the person's blood or urine. - Amends TCA Title 38; Title 40; Title 53; Title 63 and Title 68.
+As enacted, authorizes a law enforcement officer to cause to be administered a blood or urine test on a person for the presence of a psychotropic drug if such officer has probable cause to believe that the person committed a mass shooting and the person consents to such test; clarifies that if the person is a minor, then a parent or legal guardian must consent; directs the health science center to study the drug interactions between any drugs found in the person's blood or urine. - Amends TCA Title 38; Title 40; Title 53; Title 63 and Title 68.

 AI Summary

-This bill, effective July 1, 2026, mandates that if a law enforcement officer has probable cause to believe a person has committed a "mass shooting" – defined as a shooting resulting in four or more injuries or where a reasonable person would believe four or more individuals were intended to be killed – the officer must arrange for a qualified practitioner, such as a doctor, nurse, or trained technician, to administer a blood or urine test at a hospital to detect the presence of any drugs, including psychotropic drugs (medications that affect mental function, feeling, or behavior).
-The hospital must then send the collected sample and test results, without any identifying information, to the health science center, which will study potential drug interactions and include this data in its reports to the state legislature.
+This bill, effective July 1, 2026, amends Tennessee law to allow law enforcement officers to request blood or urine tests for individuals suspected of committing a "mass shooting," which is defined as a shooting resulting in four or more injuries or where a reasonable person would believe the intent was to kill four or more individuals.
+If the individual consents to the test, or if a parent or guardian consents for a minor, a qualified practitioner at a hospital will administer the test to detect any drugs, including therapeutic levels of psychotropic drugs, which are medications that affect mood, perception, or behavior.
+The hospital will then send the anonymized test results to the health science center, which will study potential drug interactions and include this data in its reports to the state legislature.
+This bill also clarifies that law enforcement can still seek a search warrant if consent is not given.

 Committee Categories